-100% of respondents to our poll at a recent webinar indicated web accessibility is a priority for their future events.
+Results from a poll at a recent webinar saw 100% of respondents indicated that web accessibility is a priority for their future events.
 This is a great indication to me that web accessibility and inclusion is indeed at the forefront of Australian event planning.

 Meetings and Events Australia (MEA) invited us to host a webinar for their members on July 12th, it gave us an opportunity to interact with an influential audience who can bring about change.
 The audience included marketing/event managers from Government, major event venues and technology organisations.

 The purpose of the webinar was to assist our attendees to start a conversation around web accessibility within their organisation.
 We have made the slides from the webinar available on SlideShare for everyone to share.

 Questions were asked during the webinar that really demonstrated to me that interest in this area is genuine and growing.
 For example, one delegate is planning to build a new website for their business and asked if there is a list they should use as a guideline to ensure accessibility.
 Another question was around colour contrast and its importance.
 If you are curious to find out more watch the recording of the video below.

 Change from the top down

 The usual step after someone takes our web accessibility health check is to review the results internally and start a discussion with their IT department.
 This is great, but I’m also of the opinion that change needs to take place from the top down.